South Africa – Pre-Veterinary Internship & Safari Experience – Images

 Typical weekdays (Tuesday-Friday):

 Days combine practical fieldwork with learning sessions.
-You may assist with animal care, observe veterinary procedures, take part in livestock management, or attend lectures on animal health, nutrition, and diseases.
+You will assist with animal care, observe veterinary procedures, take part in farm animal management, or attend lectures on animal health, nutrition, and diseases.

 Weekend Activities (Saturday-Sunday):